-High water usage downstream causes a pressure reduction upstream.
+- with high water usage downstream causing a pressure reduction upstream

-The water outlet on a property is significantly higher than the water utility’s main with a constant back pressure.
+- if the water outlet on a property is significantly higher than the water utility’s main with a constant back pressure

-Backflow Prevention Devices essentially stop water flowing back into Council’s main.
+Backflow Prevention Devices essentially stop water flowing back into Council’s water mains.
 The installation of backflow prevention devices on all new and existing residential and commercial water connections significantly reduces the risk of backflow and subsequent contamination of Council’s water supply.

 Backflow Prevention Devices must be installed on all new and existing residential and commercial water connections.